Deep Multimodal Fusion for Generalizable Person Re-identification: Experiments

 \textbf{Multimodal Fusion Training vs. Single-modal Training:} To prove that multimodal feature fusion strategy effectively improves the performance of the model, we perform ablation study in pre-training stage from both the qualitative and quantitative perspectives.

 Firstly, from the quantitative aspect, we select DukeMTMC-reID$\footnote[2]{Note that the DukeMTMC and its derived datasets have been officially removed due to some ethic concerns.
 Here we include it only for the sake of fine-tuning of real-world datasets.
-We discourage further usage of DukeMTMC datasets in the future research.}$ as the fine-tuning set, pre-training with text-only samples, image-only samples and neither of them respectively.
+We discourage further usage of DukeMTMC datasets in the future research.}$ as the fine-tuning set, and pre-training with text-only feature, image-only feature and both of them from FineGPR respectively.
 The detailed results are reported in Table~\ref{table1}.
-Compared with the baseline model, pre-training with the text-only feature (\textbf{Base. \textit{w/} Text}) and image-only feature (\textbf{Base. \textit{w/} Image}) increase the performance by \textbf{+8.6\%} and \textbf{+16.2\%} respectively in terms of mAP accuracy on Market-1501 dataset, which proves both image and text information are the critical part for multimodal training.
+Compared with the baseline model, pre-training with the text-only feature (\textbf{DMF \textit{w/o} Image}) and image-only feature (\textbf{DMF \textit{w/o} Text}) increase the performance by \textbf{+8.6\%} and \textbf{+16.2\%} respectively in terms of mAP accuracy on Market-1501 dataset, which proves both image and text information are the critical part for multimodal training.
 When performing pre-training with \textbf{Text \& Image} features together, our method can obtain a remarkable mAP accuracy of 52.6\%, demonstrating the priority of our proposed deep multimodal fusion network.

 Secondly, from the qualitative aspect, we also provide a visualization of top-15 ranking results for some given query pedestrian images.
-As shown in Fig.~\ref{fig4}, our DMF method demonstrates the great robustness: regardless of the pose or occupation of these captured pedestrian, deep multimodal features can robustly represent discriminative information of their identities.
-The fourth query image is captured in a relatively complicated background.
+As shown in Figure~\ref{fig4}, our DMF method demonstrates the great robustness: regardless of the pose or occupation of these captured pedestrian, deep multimodal features can robustly represent discriminative information of their identities.
+Specially, the fourth query image is captured in a relatively complicated background.
 Although the result shows a litter inferiority when compared with first three queries, most of the ranking results are accurate and with high quality.
-We can obtain his captured images in front view in rank-3, rank-4 and rank-11.
+We can obtain her captured images in front view in rank-3, rank-4 and rank-11.
 We attribute this surprising result to the effects of multimodal feature fusion, which establishs relationships when background are complicated or some salient parts are missing.